Trigary/canvas-quiz-generator/example/task.md

 This is an example quiz description.

-- Markdown files are automatically converted to HTML, but `pandoc` needs to be installed.
+- Markdown files are automatically converted to HTML, but this requires `pandoc` to be installed.
+- `.txt` files also get converted to HTML: their newlines are replaced with `<br>`.
 - Placeholders are supported.
-For example, [[FRUIT]] is a fruit.
+For example, [[FRUIT]] is a fruit specified in the JSON config.

 Run the application via: `python3 example.py --student-key [[STUDENT_KEY]]`